ReactiveBayes/ReactiveMP.jl/README.md

 ReactiveMP.jl is a Julia package that provides an efficient reactive message passing based Bayesian inference engine on a factor graph.
 The package is a part of the bigger and user-friendly ecosystem for automatic Bayesian inference called [RxInfer](https://github.com/biaslab/RxInfer.jl).
 While ReactiveMP.jl exports only the inference engine, RxInfer provides convenient tools for model and inference constraints specification as well as routines for running efficient inference both for static and real-time datasets.

+# Examples

+Tutorials and examples are available in the [RxInfer documentation](https://biaslab.github.io/RxInfer.jl/stable/).

 # License

 MIT License Copyright (c) 2021-2022 BIASlab